gabonator/DS203/README.md

 The DS203 device has 4 push buttons and two slide buttons.
 The function of first three buttons are following:

 - PlayPause button - Enter
-- Rectangular button - Escape
+- Square button - Escape
 - Circle button - Show toolbox
+- Triagle button - User assignable button, currently creates screenshot
 - The two slider buttons are used for navigation and value change.

 Screenshots: